 Fixed Income

 2022 was the worst year on record for bond performance with a negative return of 17.8%.
 But in 2023, much like with equities, we saw volatility and a year-end run-up in the bonds market, ending the year with a 6% return.
-Earlier this year, bond returns remained flat at around 1% but have since risen to 4% as of October 2024.
+In 2024, high-yield bond returns yielded above 9% while fixed income as an asset class finished at 1.3% returns by the end of December.

 With the fast and drastic interest rate hikes we saw in 2022, many subclasses within fixed income got hurt.
 However, now we can look ahead to how fixed income may perform if we see interest rates stay where they are or begin to fall.
 The best predictor of bond returns over the next decade is the current yield, and today we’re seeing attractive yields in the fixed income market.
 Particularly for those nearing retirement or living off their portfolios, we believe bonds are an integral part of the investment mix; however, for those 10+ years from living on their investments, including them even as a smaller percentage of the portfolio can be a helpful form of diversification.